hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/103_unity_the_goal_of_religion.md

 of one thing which must equally be grounded in reason and scientific truth.

-The system of the Sânkhya philosophy is one of the most ancient in India, or in fact in the world.
+The system of the Sānkhya philosophy is one of the most ancient in India, or in fact in the world.
 Its great exponent Kapila is the father of all Hindu psychology; and the ancient system that he taught is still the foundation of all accepted systems of philosophy in India today